PacktPublishing/Hands-on-Automated-Testing-in-Microsoft-Dynamics/README.md

-# Hands-on-Automated-Testing-in-Microsoft-Dynamics
+# Automated Testing in Microsoft Dynamics 365 Business Central

-Hands-on Automated Testing in Microsoft Dynamics
+This repository contains all the source files that come with the Packt book "Automated Testing in Microsoft Dynamics 365 Business Central" by Luc van Vugt